 Think of guitar tabs as the Cliffs Notes version of guitar playing.
-Guitar tabs are a brief and often swift way to learn how to play songs.
-Basically, you’ll learn where to position your fingers to play notes, but you won’t be able to see rhythm, timing, or other musical information.
+Guitar tabs offer a brief and swift way to learn how to play songs.
+You’ll learn where to position your fingers to play notes, but you won’t be able to see rhythm, timing, or other musical information.
 That’s why this method of playing the guitar is a great idea if you are already familiar with the song or have a recording of the tune.
 If you know the other cues, like the rhythm and tempo of the song, it’s just a matter of learning where to place your fingers on the fret.
 This makes learning guitar tabs much easier than traditional music reading, which requires knowing the notes and scales.

 Neither method of guitar playing is wrong.
 If possible, it’s best to learn both methods to become the most well-rounded musician you can be.
-However, if there is a song you need to know today, then guitar tabs are probably the fastest way to learn it.
+However, if there is a song you need to know quickly, then guitar tabs are probably the fastest way to learn it.
 In this guide, we show you how to read tabs, so you can start playing your favorite riffs today.

 Let’s start with the basics of how to read guitar tabs.
 What is a tab, and how do you interpret it?
 There are six strings on a guitar and a tab is written using six horizontal lines, each representing a string.

 The bottom line is meant to be your thickest string (low E), and the top line is your thinnest string (high E).
 The lines in between are the rest of your strings.
 The six horizontal lines are as follows, top to bottom: high E, B, G, D, A, low E.